 Pump out articles like those and people will hang on your lips.

-And if you’re not keen on doing it yourself, hire me.
-I’m an expert at taking your words and making them work online.
-Read more about my content creation service.
+And if you’re not keen on doing it yourself, hire us.
+We’re experts at taking your words and making them work online.

 Email is like a donkey.